mozilla/pkipolicy/rootstore/policy.md

-For any certificate in a hierarchy capable of being used for TLS-enabled servers, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the TLS Baseline Requirements, according to the timeline defined therein.
-CAs MUST also revoke any certificates issued in violation of the then-current version of these requirements according to the timeline defined in section 4.9.1 of the TLS Baseline Requirements.
+For any certificate in a hierarchy capable of being used for TLS-enabled servers, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [TLS Baseline Requirements][TLS-BRs], according to the timeline defined therein.
+CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the TLS Baseline Requirements.

 #### 6.1.1 End Entity TLS Certificate CRLRevocation Reasons ####